KY-053 Analog Digital Converter

 voltage3 = ads.computeVolts(adc3);

-// Output of the values to the serial interface
+// Output of the values on the serial interface

 Serial.println ("------------------------");